-An outdoor dinosaur park with over 200 life-size models is set amongst woodland and waterfalls.
-Here, you’ll find a Tyrannosaurus rex, giant flying predators and a massive Brachiosaurus – a herbivore that weighed the same as more than 15 elephants.
+An outdoor dinosaur park with over 200 life-size models is set among woodland and waterfalls.
+Here, you’ll find a Tyrannosaurus rex, giant flying predators and a massive Brachiosaurus – a herbivore that weighed more than 15 elephants.

-The leafy labyrinth at Dino Park hides 17 species of dinosaur, including a Tyrannosaurus rex, Brachiosaurus and Stegosaurus.
-Kids will love heading underground into a mine with a secret…
+The leafy labyrinth at Dino Park hides 17 species of dinosaur, including a T Rex, Brachiosaurus and Stegosaurus.
+Kids will love discovering the secret of the underground mine…

-Thrill-seekers will love the Dino Express Train, complete with earthquake effects and cascading water, at this dinosaur park near Combe.
+Thrill-seekers will love the Dino Express Train, complete with earthquake effects and cascading water, at this dinosaur park near Combe Martin in Devon.
 And since it’s located in sub-tropical gardens in an area of outstanding natural beauty, there’s plenty for the more gentle-at-heart to enjoy, too.

-Dinosaur fans can meet ‘living’ dinosaurs, watch free shows with a variety of animals, and explore a fossil museum.
-And if you’re looking to see more wildlife, there are lions, wolves, sea lions, primates, meerkats and penguins in the neighbouring park.
+Dinosaur fans can meet ‘living’ dinosaurs, watch free shows with a variety of animals and explore a fossil museum.
+If you’re looking to see more wildlife, there are lions, wolves, sea lions, primates, meerkats and penguins in the neighbouring park.